How Much Does Tree Trimming Cost?

 Number of Trees

-While most professionals charge by the tree, if you have multiple trees, many services will give you a price break since they’re already on the property, reducing the amount of travel time and “mobilization” per job.
+While most professionals charge by the tree, if multiple trees must be serviced, many companies will offer a price break since they’re already on the property, reducing the amount of travel time and “mobilization” per job.
 For some professionals, the more trees they trim, the bigger the discount.
+For example, if the company charges $300 to trim a single tree, they may charge only $200 per tree for five trees on the same property.

-Regional variances may have more to do with the distance traveled to your property or whether you live in an urban or more rural area.
+The answer to the question “How much does tree trimming cost?” may vary for homeowners based on their location.
+Regional variances may have more to do with the distance traveled to the property or the property’s location in an urban or more rural area.
+That being said, costs can vary significantly by city.
+Tree trimming costs in Phoenix, for example, are around $600, but in Denver the average is closer to $200.
 Travel to remote areas typically comes with a higher price tag.
-It’s also common to pay more for tree trimming in upscale urban neighborhoods.
+It’s also common for homeowners to pay more for tree trimming in upscale urban neighborhoods.

 Additional Costs and Considerations